 Bristol-Myers Squibb Company.
-We established a LexVision collaboration with Bristol-Myers Squibb in September 2000, under which Bristol-Myers Squibb has non-exclusive access to our LexVision database and OmniBank library for the discovery of small molecule drugs.
-We receive access fees under this agreement, and are entitled to receive milestone payments and royalties on products Bristol-Myers Squibb develops using our technology.
-The agreement has a term of five years, although either party may terminate the agreement after three years.
+We established a LexVision collaboration with Bristol Myers Squibb in September 2000, under which Bristol-Myers Squibb has non-exclusive access to our LexVision database and OmniBank library for the discovery of small molecule drugs.
+We receive annual access fees under this agreement and are entitled to receive milestone payments and royalties on products Bristol-Myers Squibb develops using our technology.
+The collaboration period extends through December 31, 2005, although either party may terminate the collaboration period on December 31, 2004.

-Incyte Genomics, Inc. We established a LexVision collaboration with Incyte in June 2001, under which Incyte has non-exclusive access to our LexVision database and OmniBank library for the discovery of small molecule drugs.
-We receive access fees under this agreement, and are entitled to receive milestone payments and royalties on products Incyte develops using our technology.
-The agreement has a term of five years, although either party may terminate the agreement after three years.
+Incyte Corporation.
+We established a LexVision collaboration with Incyte in June 2001, under which Incyte has non-exclusive access to our LexVision database and OmniBank library for the discovery of small molecule drugs.
+We receive annual access fees under this agreement, and are entitled to receive milestone payments and royalties on products Incyte develops using our technology.
+The collaboration period will terminate on June 27, 2004.